 In our statistical analysis, we used Analysis of Variance (ANOVA), nested F-tests, Tukey's Honestly Significant Difference (HSD) test, and General Linear Hypotheses Testing (GLHT) to evaluate the significance of the effects of independent variables on the dependent variables across the different hypothesized models.
 These methods were selected for assessing the impact and interaction between factors within the dataset.
 We chose the **(4-way mixed ANOVA) since we have a numerical dependent variable and 4 categorical independent variables.
 We are checking for significant interactions between the variables. **(don’t want too significant of an interaction.)
 A limitation of the 4-way ANOVA is that it can create too many interactions between the variables and lead to false positives.
 Another potential issue with the study is that it is voluntary response and could lead to some significant errors.
 Also, it is a generational issue, where the participants could have opted out, moved, passed away among other scenarios.

 Conclusion

+When reviewing the analysis of the F values for the 4-way mixed Anova there were significant interactions between education and age group as well as sex and age group.
+To see where the interaction may be developing from we performed 2 more anova’s with where we isolated men and women within the test (3-way Anova).
+When isolating for sex there was then no significant interaction between education and age group.
+This means that sex is the interacting piece between the different independent variables.

+When reviewing the 4-way results and looking at each independent variable in isolation it is noted that each variable has a significant affect on BMI.

+Based on the p values for each independent variable we would reject the null hypothesis and can conclude that education, sex, age group, and pre-existing cardio conditions each play a significant affect.
+Sex also has an interacting affect on each of these.
+When sex is removed and we look at only males then education, age group and pre-existing cardio conditions have a significant affect on BMI where in women it does not.

 Provide your test statistics: (Placeholder for specific model results, e.g., hazard ratios, confidence intervals.)